 Financial liabilities are initially measured at fair value and subsequently measured at amortised cost.
 For the Council's borrowing this means that the amount presented in the Balance Sheet is the outstanding principal repayable (plus accrued interest).
 Annual charges to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.

-Loans at stepped interest rates (LOBO's) are recorded at fair value with interest charged to the Comprehensive
+Loans at stepped interest rates (LOBO's) are recorded at amortized cost.